beccalee123/portfolio/README.md

 Start time: 9:50 am

-Finish time:
+Finish time: 11:58

-Actual time needed to complete:
+Actual time needed to complete: 2 hours and 8 minutes, but still need to do the carousel or video image in the header

 --------